pedromvieira/cloud_storage/README.md

 ## Installation (GOOGLE)

-1. Create a Service Account with Storage Object Admin:
+1. Create a Service Account with Storage Object Admin and Compute Load Balancer Admin:

 ```